cptpiepmatz/SWPD-Bot/README.md

 - [Formatting Code](#Formatter) with [IntelliJ IDEA](https://www.jetbrains.com/idea/)

 ### Checkstyle
-This bot just takes diffs in a pull request and applies the Checkstyle on it.
+This bot takes diffs in a pull request and applies the Checkstyle on it.
-It just executes the .jar and parses the results.
-The parsed results will be formatted in some good-looking markdown:
+It executes the .jar and parses the results which will be formatted in a good-looking markdown:
 > ❌ **You did some error.** *(en.stuff.you.are.Stupid:69:3)*
 > ⚠️ **Warned you.** *(en.stuff.you.are.Ignorant:420)*

 These markdown outputs will be commented under the pull request.

-If the bot found no conflict it will just post this under the pull request:
+If the bot found no conflict it will post this under the pull request:
 > ✔️ **No checkstyle conflicts found.**

 ### Formatter
 To format our code easily in one place, the bot runs the [IntelliJ CLI](https://www.jetbrains.com/help/idea/command-line-formatter.html) formatter over the modified files.
-This formatting will take place once the pull request has reached it's required approvals (they can be defined in the config).
+This formatting will take place once the pull request has reached it's required approvals (can be defined in the config).

-Upon approval the formatter will run over the files and if changes we're made, the bot will try to push them with a commit like this:
+Upon approval the formatter will run over the files and if changes were made, the bot will try to push them with a commit like this:
 > **Auto-Reformat PR#69**
 >